Drawing Design Rules for DXF to GDSII

 Layer Names

 GDSII uses layer numbers from 0-63.
 We suggest that you do the same with your AutoCAD layer naming scheme so that there is less chance for confusion. dxf2gds and gds2dxf translators do include a method of controlling AutoCAD name to GDSII layer number mapping if needed.
+However you are free to use descriptive names such as POLY, M1 and DIFF as long as you know which GDSII layer number you will map these names to.

 No Hatching